stapelberg/gibot/README.md

 `feeds`.
 On top of that, the bot will listen for messages mentioning issues, pull requests and commits and it will link them.

-For example, in the example config:
+For example, in the example config, the gitlab setup for F-Droid will result in the following behaviour:

 * `#10`, `c#10`, `client#10` and `fdroidclient#10` will make the bot
   link the issue number 10 on fdroidclient